 Gibraltar is privileged to have its own sexual health clinic as part of the Well Person Unit at the GHA, easily and anonymously accessible to all, offering sound clinical, informative and supportive advice to those who are sexually active.
 We have come a long way, as Rachael explains from her teenage years, in that the conversation has opened up… but we still have a way to go.
 From the age of consent at 16, it is crucial our young feel comfortable to know that their sexual health needs, information on sexually transmitted diseases and contraception, sexual orientation identity questions and sex boundaries queries are addressed, and where to seek the advice.
 And crucially, so they can access sexual health education easily as part of mainstream learning.
-Even discussions on body positivity, sexual orientation and period poverty need to be had to empower our young to make the right informed and safe choices, especially if they are unable to talk to a family member about any of this.
+Even discussions on body positivity, sexual orientation, male enhancement pills, and period poverty need to be had to empower our young to make the right informed and safe choices, especially if they are unable to talk to a family member about any of this.

 We have come a long way… but we still have a way to go.

 Importantly, sexual transmitted diseases can sometimes take a while to present symptomatically, so for those who have had multiple partners or unprotected sex, or enjoy sex games for couples getting screened at the sexual health clinic is vital.
 And let’s be honest, not all sex happens in stable relationships and in heterosexual ones!
 Rachael’s message is consent, condoms, screening and a contingency, i.e. a back-up plan when all fails, such as emergency contraception, which she reiterates time and again.
 Additionally, Rachael explains the charity No More Shame is able to signpost young people to the appropriate services, pass on information packages on safe sex if necessary and give out free condoms.

 Discussions need to be had to empower our young to make safe choices.